trayanm/binance-account-read/README.md

 ```
 node -v
 ```
-You should se something like `v12.22.12`
+You should see something like `v12.22.12`

 # Settings
 Create a file with name `settings-dev.json` with the following content and configuration: